A Favorite Rice Noodle Stir Fry to Make with Whatever Green Veg you Have

 Heidi Swanson

 Enjoyed it, as I have a few of your recipes recently during this at home time in NYC.
 I forgot to snap a photo to share on instagram- we were hungry!
-I feel like it could've used an additional component, alas I'm not well versed in complementary food items.
-I enjoyed very much the added lime and peppers in rice vinegar! thanks!

 Mia

 I made this the other night and it was completely devoured, even though I thought I was making extra.
 I used broccoli (an entire large head of it) and I had a zucchini kicking around so I put that in too.
 Loved the cashews and the family wants to try it with peanuts next time.
-I didn't have the rice noodles but I did have some wide flat pasta shapes that were very nice in it.
-I think next time I would want to up the flavors more, but it was still very good as is.
+I didn’t have the rice noodles but I did have some wide flat pasta shapes that were very nice in it.
+I think next time I would want to up the flavors more, but it was still very good as is.4 stars

 Cammie